upbound/docs/content/accounts/_index.md

 - Members: Can only view and interact with resources that admins have explicitly granted access to.

-#### Admins
+#### Administrators

-Organization admins have every available permission within the organization.
-Permissions include, but are not limited to:
+Organization administrators have every available permission within the organization.
+Permissions include, but aren't limited to:

 - Repository management (create repositories; push packages; download private packages)
 - Manage membership (invite or remove users from the org; manage assigned roles)